eepyamre/drawamare/overview.md

 1. **User Layers**:

-   - Each user implicitly has their own drawing space within the Pixi.js Stage on the frontend, managed by a `Container` in `src/main.ts`.
+   - Each user has their own drawing layer, dynamically created and managed on the frontend using Pixi.js `Container` and `RenderTexture`.
-   - Currently, there's a single canvas layer setup using PixiJS, but explicit user layer management is not yet implemented beyond this basic setup.
+   - Layers are differentiated by user ID, allowing for individual drawing spaces within the shared canvas.
+   - Users are assigned layers upon receiving drawing commands from the server.

-2. **Basic Undo/Redo**:
+2. **Undo/Redo**:

    - **Undo**: Implemented on the client-side in `src/main.ts`.
 It utilizes a `historyStack` to store previous states of the canvas as `RenderTexture`s.
-When undo is triggered, it reverts to the previous state from the history.
+When undo is triggered, it reverts to the previous state from the history and broadcasts the updated canvas state to other clients. **Needs to be modified to manage history per user/layer.**
    - **Redo**: Implemented on the client-side in `src/main.ts` using a `redoStack`.
-It allows re-applying states that were previously undone.
+It allows re-applying states that were previously undone and broadcasts the updated canvas state to other clients. **Needs to be modified to manage redo per user/layer.**
-   - **Both undo and redo are client-side only and operate on the local canvas state.** The server does not have undo/redo functionality.
+   - Undo and redo actions are now synchronized across clients.
+When a user performs undo/redo, all other clients' canvases are updated to reflect the same state. **Synchronization needs to be reviewed when history is separated per user/layer.**

 3. **Real-Time Sync**:

+   - Real-time drawing updates are implemented.
+   - When a user draws, their strokes are immediately visible to all other connected users in near real-time.
-   - All users will eventually see drawing updates in near real-time when others draw.
-Achieved using Socket.IO for broadcasting drawing and undo actions.
+   - Uses Socket.IO for broadcasting drawing commands and canvas redraws.

-   - **Real-time synchronization is planned but not yet implemented.**
+4. **Initial Canvas State for New Users**:
+   - **Currently Missing**: When a new user connects, they start with a blank canvas.
+   - **To Implement**: New users should receive the current state of the drawing canvas upon connection so they can see what has already been drawn.

 ---